All know the Way, but few actually walk it. ~ Bodhidharma

 Myanmar (also known as “Burma”) is ethnically diverse (135 ethnic groups), and has faced various amounts of ethnic conflict in its history.
 One such conflict that gained worldwide attention was that in the western Rakhine (formerly Arakan) state between what is referred to as “Rohingya” Muslims and “Rakhine” Buddhists.

-This is less about religion, and more about a long history of ethnic unrest between the minority (“Rohingya”) Muslim population and the majority (“Rakhine”) Buddhist population in that part of the country.
-While the unrest started with the rape and murder of a young Rakhine Buddhist woman by three Rohingya Muslim men (warning this link contains graphic content), that was more than likely just the trigger for the tension that has been brewing for a long time.
+This is less about religion, and more about a long history of unrest that begun with the British occupation of Burma and their actions may decades ago (you will learn more about that later).
+Yes, there is a Muslim population (labeled as “Rohingya”, more on that later) and the Buddhist population in that part of the country (the Rakhine state in Burma).
+While the world first saw the violence in 2012 after a brutal rape and murder of a young Rakhine Buddhist woman by three Rakhine Muslim men (warning this link contains graphic content), that was more than likely just the trigger for the tension that has been brewing for a long time.
+Regardless none of this, nor the actions and repercussions, have anything to do with religion.

 On social media sites (such as Facebook), groups are using pictures and videos that have nothing to do with the violence in Burma, but instead saying they are.
 For example, a picture of hundreds of dead people with monks around them (titled: “The body of Muslims slaughtered by Buddhist(Barma)[sic]”) was actually of Tibetan monks helping in China after a massive earthquake.
 This type of disinformation needs to stop.
 Right action is needed to stop the violence, not wrong action.